midibox/mios8/modules/iic_midi/README.txt

-  iic_midi.inc: can be included into "asm-only" programs (non-relocatable code) iic_midi.asm: relocatable wrapper for C based applications iic_midi.h:   C headers iic_midi.mk:  includes this into Makefile to integrate the module
+  iic_midi.inc: can be included into "asm-only" programs (non-relocatable code) iic_midi.asm: relocatable wrapper for C based applications iic_midi.h:   C headers iic_midi.mk:  include this into Makefile to integrate the module

 Defines